"Between Kyiv and Vienna: Histories of People, Ideas, and Objects in Circulation and Motion"

 Vienna, 4-7 December 2019

-The Institute for Human Sciences (Vienna), Center for Urban History of East-Central Europe (Lviv), and Ukrainian Institute (Kyiv) invite paper proposals for a conference to be held in Vienna on 4-7 December 2019.
+The Institute for Human Sciences (Vienna), Center for Urban History of East-Central Europe (Lviv), and Ukrainian Institute (Kyiv) invite for a conference to be held in Vienna on 4-7 December 2019.
 The conference is organized in cooperation with the Jerzy Giedroyc Centre for Polish and European Studies at Kyiv-Mohyla Academy (Kyiv) and the Department of History of Central European University (Budapest).

 This multidisciplinary conference, which concludes the "Cultural Year Austria-Ukraine 2019", seeks to explore the contemporary and historical dynamics that have shaped Austria, Ukraine, and the space between and around them, through the lens of circulation and motion.